ethereum-optimism/optimism/deposits.md

 Although in practice we define only one new Transaction Type we can distinguish between two distinct transactions which occur in the deposit block, based on their positioning.
-The first transaction MUST be the [L1 Attributes Deposit Transaction][l1-attributes-deposit-transaction], followed by a dynamic array of [Deposited Transactions][deposited-transactions] submitted to the Deposit Feed contract by accounts on L1.
+The first transaction MUST be a [L1 attributes deposit][l1-attributes-deposit], followed by a an array of zero-or-more [L1 transaction deposits][l1-transaction-deposits] submitted to the Deposit Feed contract by accounts on L1.

 > **TODO** Specify and link to deposit blocks